 - The skills that they will acquire will make them strong applicants for employment in a range of sectors in which sustainability has become an important consideration, including business, central and local government, think tanks and NGOs, and universities and research institutes.

 The MSc in Economics and Policy of Energy and the Environment is a 180 credit course, focussed on the needs of early career researchers.

-course will employ a range of teaching, learning and assessment
+The course will employ a range of teaching, learning and

-wide-ranging seminar series organised by UCL ISR, UCL Energy and
+wide-ranging seminar series organised by the UCL Energy Institute and

 the other Schools contributing to the MSc.

 Assessment methods will differ between modules, and will

 modelling projects, and a 10'000 word dissertation for students to put